villares/material-aulas-py5/tutorials/the-four-py5-modes-overview.md

 Another option is to have *Thonny IDE* with the [thonny-py5mode](https://github.com/tabreturn/thonny-py5mode/) plug-in installed, a *py5* menu will appear with an option called *Imported mode for py5*, when it is checked, Thonny will call the `run_sketch` tool for you.

-This is the previous example writen for *Imported mode*:
+This is the previous example written for *imported mode*:

 ```python
 def setup():